embl-cba/imagej-courses/imagej-practical.md

 &nbsp;

+&nbsp;

+&nbsp;

 ## The biophysical meaning of intensities in fluorescence microscopy images

 => PowerPoint presentation.

 &nbsp;

+&nbsp;

+&nbsp;

-## Practical activity: Manual intensity measurements
+## Activity: Manual intensity measurements

+Let's measure the sum intensity of two nuclei in a widefield microscopy image.
+Assuming that the staining is quantitative this gives us information on the cell cycle state (because the DNA content doubles during the cell cycle).

 - Open “../bit-conversion/16bit.tif”
+- Record a ROI around one nuclues:
 	- Draw a region around a nucleus, e.g. using ImageJ's Polygon Selection
-	- Since we will do sum intensity measurements with proper background subtraction you should draw this region rather generously not to miss any intensities!
+		- We will do sum intensity measurements with background subtraction, thus one should draw this region rather generously not to miss any intensities!
 	- Add region to ROI manager [Analyze > Tools > ROI Manager > Add)
 	- Name the region “nucleus_1” [Analyze > Tools > ROI Manager > Rename]
-- Repeat above steps for a background ROI and another nucleus
+- Repeat above steps:
+	- Choosing another nucleus (maybe one that clearly appears dimmer or brighter than the first one).
+		- "nucleus_2"
+	- Now choosing a background region (strongly increase the image brightness to find a clean background region).
+		- "background"

 - Select measurements [Analyze > Set Measurements]:
 	- [X] Mean gray value
 	- [X] Area